-- The final grade will be based on each student's individual performance and his/her fulfillment of the course requirements, as stipulated in the syllabus. - The same course rules and expectations apply equally to all students-no student is entitled to special consideration or unique treatment.
-Other extraneous or irrelevant factors, including student's personal desires or expectations about grades, will not be taken into account.
+- The final grade are based on each student's individual performance and his/her fulfillment of the course requirements, as stipulated in the syllabus. - The same course rules and expectations apply equally to all students-no student is entitled to special consideration or unique treatment.
+Other extraneous or irrelevant factors, including student's personal desires or expectations about grades, are not considered.
 Students should also not expect retroactive changes or other forms of grade modification. - Students should take all assignments and other course requirements very seriously.
-There will be no opportunities to do additional work for extra credit or better grade. - No incomplete grades will be given, except in very exceptional circumstances, in which case the students should contact the instructor no later than a week before the last day of classes.

-Final grades will be computed according to the standard grading scheme in Canvas.
+There are no opportunities to do additional work for extra credit or better grade. - No incomplete grades are given, except in very exceptional circumstances, in which case the students should contact the instructor no later than a week before the last day of classes. - Final grades are computed according to the standard grading scheme in Canvas.